 If you are a fan of anime or manga and would like to learn how to draw in the style but have no idea where to start this article will provide you with a list of things you should learn as well as some links to relevant tutorials.

-Drawing anime characters is great.
-But if you are a total beginner to drawing in general you should start by learning the basics.
-Practice drawing simple things like straight lines and basic shapes like circles, squares.
-This can be boring at times but will help you improve.
-You don’t need to stop drawing anime or anything else you might like.
-Simply do both.
-Practice drawing basic lines and shapes a few minutes a day and then draw anything you find fun or interesting.
+It’s fun to draw anime characters but if you are a total beginner you should also learn the fundamentals.
+Practice drawing simple things, these can include straight lines and basic shapes like circles and squares.
+While this can be boring at times it can help you improve as an artist.
+At the same time continue drawing anime or anything else you might like.
+Do some exercises and then draw what you find fun or interesting afterwards.

 2. Learn Perspective Drawing

 Perspective is objects getting smaller as they go farther off into the distance.
-A good example of this is if we were to look at a cube.
-Even though all sides of it are even the sides that are further away from the viewer will actually appear smaller.
+A basic example of this can be seen by looking at a cube.
+Though all sides of one are even in length the sides that are further away from the viewer will appear smaller.
 The larger the object the more noticeable this will be.

-Perspective drawing is taking this effect into account and portraying it in a correct and realistic way.
-You can practise by drawing basic three dimensional objects such as cubes and cylinders from different angles.
-This will help you draw more complex shapes later on.
-Including anime characters.
+Perspective drawing is taking the effect described above into account and portraying it in a correct and realistic way.
+You can practice by drawing basic three dimensional objects such as cubes and cylinders from different angles.
+Later on this can help you draw more complex shapes and even anime character.

 3. Learn Some Basic Anatomy